Philippine Coral Reef

 At 25 feet deep, the Philippine Coral Reef tank is one of the deepest and largest displays of living coral in the world.
 Under the surface, thousands of fish mingle with eels, anemones, starfish, and coral, adding up to some of the most dramatic underwater views available without diving.

-Explore the newly refreshed Philippine Coral Reef exhibit, featuring an improved dive show experience and fascinating new creatures in the "Hidden Reef" section.
+The newly refreshed Philippine Coral Reef exhibit features an improved dive show experience and fascinating new creatures in the "Hidden Reef" section.
+Admiring from afar?
+Enjoy the view from our livestreaming webcam.

 There's more to the Philippines exhibit than the captivating main tank—a series of smaller tank galleries highlight the unique adaptations and interactions of reef organisms.